TallKite/linnstrument-firmware/README.md

   *The note lights screen has 7 scale buttons plus the rainbow editor, the fretboard selector and the yellow rainbow-enabler button.
 Excluding the rainbow enabler, there are 9 buttons, corresponding to the 9 scales in Global Settings cols 2-4.
 Tap any of these 9 buttons to select it.
 Tap any already-selected button to backtrack to the previous button.
 You can repeatedly tap a button to quickly switch back and forth between two scales.*

-  *There are 7 rows of colored lights on the screen, which from top to bottom are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
+  *There are 7 rows of colored lights on the screen.
+From top to bottom they are for unisons, 2nds, 3rds, 4ths, 5ths, 6ths and 7ths.
 Tap a note in a scale to toggle it on or off.
 Like the guitar tuning screen, a midi note is sent when you tap.
 The 8th scale is the rainbow editor, in which all notes are always on.
 Tap a note to cycle it thru the rainbow.
 The 9th scale (guitar-like fretboard dots) isn't really a scale.
 It's a full-screen display like the custom light patterns.
 Tapping the fretboard selector makes the dots appear in dark blue mid-screen.
 Tapping the dots will toggle them on or off.
 The fretboard repeats at the octave.
 To change the color of the dots, after editing go to Per-Split Settings and in column 11 change the main color.
 Long-press the scale buttons or the rainbow editor button or the fretboard selector button to reset the note lights to the default.
 Tap the yellow rainbow enabler button to turn off the rainbow and limit the note lights to the usual two colors.*

   *Default colors: There are usually 7 white notes, corresponding to CDEFGAB.
 In a bosanquet layout, they are grouped CDE and FGAB.
 There are usually 5 yellow sharps and 5 green flats.
 Thus F# is always yellow and Bb is always green.
 Large edos have double sharps/flats, or even triple or quadruple.*

-              for most edos                 for perfect and pentatonic edos white = natural               pink = tonic = anchor pad plus its octave-mates green = b                    green = down
+             for most edos              for perfect (7 14 21 28 35) or pentatonic (5 10 15 20 25 30) edos
+              white = natural               pink = tonic = anchor pad plus its octave-mates green = b                    green = down
              yellow = #                   yellow = up